dogaegeozden/infarc/README.md

 	-z, --zip
 		Use this option to set the compression type to zip -n, --no-hidden
-		Ignore all hidden fildes and folders
+		Ignore all the hidden fildes and folders

 ## EXAMPLES
 	infarc -c -t <source path> <destionation path>